AriaSalvatrice/Aria-CMOS-Synth/README.md

 -----------

 Thanxx for peeping my project.
+Feel free to look at my learning process, but do not treat my schematics and layouts as instructions yielding an usable product.

 Send me thoughts and dog gifs to <woof@aria.dog>.

 ttyl,